Mexico: Religion

 The 97,864,218 Catholics of Mexico constitute in absolute terms the second largest Catholic community in the world, after Brazil's.
-47% percent of them attend church services weekly.
-The feast day of Our Lady of Guadalupe, the patron saint of Mexico, is celebrated on 12 December and is regarded by many Mexicans as the most important religious holiday of their country.
-The denominations Pentecostal also have an important presence, especially in the cities of the border and in the indigenous communities.
-As of 2010, Pentecostal churches together have more than 1.3 million adherents, which in net numbers place them as the second Christian creed in Mexico.
-The situation changes when the different Pentecostal denominations are considered as separate entities.
+In 1997, 47% percent of them attended church services weekly.
+Pentecostalism is the second Christian creed in Mexico, with more than 1.3 million adherents.
 Migratory phenomena have led to the spread of different aspects of Christianity, including branches Protestants, Eastern Catholic Churches and Eastern Orthodox Church.